bluedot-arcade/bluedot-docs/index.md

 You can buy our devices from our [shop][BlueDot Shop].

 {: .warning }
 > The shop website is currently not available.
-Please contact us at our [email][BlueDot Email] if you are interested in buying our devices.
+Please [contact us][Contacts Page] if you are interested in buying our devices.

 Buying our products is the best way to support us!